billpmurphy/hask-archive/README.md

 data .
 Typename("typearg1", "typearg2")
 ```

-This defines a new datatype (i.e., a class) with type parameters.
+This defines a new algebraic datatype with type parameters.

 To define data constructors for this type, use `d.` The name of the data
 constructor goes first, followed by its fields.
 Multiple data constructors